Provisional improvement notices (PINs) and direction to stop unsafe work

 Resolving issues

-HSRs, PCBUs and workers can ask the regulator to appoint a WorkSafe inspector to help resolve an issue where workers stop unsafe work.
+HSRs, PCBUs, and workers can ask the regulator to appoint a WorkSafe inspector to help resolve an issue where workers stop unsafe work.

 Need more information?